Technology / Networking

 Networking Basics: How IP and Mac Addresses Work picture: A

-Subnet masks.
-Every IPv4 address has a network portion and a host portion.
-These parts are defined by the subnet mask that is assigned to the address.
-A common subnet mask of 255.255.255.0 tells us the first three octets of the address denotes the network portion and the last octet denotes the host portion of the address.
-With an address of 192.158.3.4 with a 255.25.255.0 mask; 192.168.3.0 is the network and the last octet, .4, is a host on that network.
+A common subnet mask of 255.255.255.0 tells us the first three octets of the address denote the network portion, and the last octet denotes the address's host portion.
+With an address of 192.158.3.4 with a 255.25.255.0 mask, 192.168.3.0 is the network, and the last octet, .4, is a host on that network.

 How MAC Addresses, IP Addresses, and Subnet Masks Work Together

-So let's put all these pieces together.
-Let's say you have a house with a router.
+Say you have a house with a router.
 The router connects all your devices to the internet.
 You've got an Xbox, iPhone, and a couple of computers.

-If yours is like most homes in the world, you probably have a subnet that starts with 192.168.1.
+If yours is like most homes in the world, you have a subnet that starts with 192.168.1.
 It's the default subnet on most residential routers.
-So, every device has an IP address that starts with those three octets and then ends with a unique number.
+So, every device has an IP address that starts with those three octets and ends with a unique number.

 Here's an example of the devices on a subnet:

-Computer 1 – 192.168.1.5
+• Computer 1 – 192.168.1.5

-Computer 2 – 192.168.1.6
+• Computer 2 – 192.168.1.6

-Xbox – 192.168.1.7
+• Xbox – 192.168.1.7

-iPhone – 192.168.1.8
+• iPhone – 192.168.1.8

 When you tell your computer to talk to another device, your computer goes, "Hi, router.
 I'm 192.168.1.5, and I'm trying to contact 192.168.1.6.
 It's on this network."